Magnificent mansion house set in beautiful policies by the Leithen Water amidst the heather capped Border hills to the south of Edinburgh

 GARDENS AND GROUNDS

-Leithen Lodge is set in wooded grounds extending to about 20 acres.
+Leithen Lodge is set in wooded grounds extending to just under 20 acres.
 The principal gardens lie to the north of the house.
-There are numerous mature trees interspersed by lawns with rhododendrons and a mass of snowdrops and bulbs.
+There are numerous mature trees, rhododendrons and a mass of snowdrops and bulbs.
 Extensive areas of lawns are interspersed with low stone walls with raised beds.
 A stone bridge leads over the Leithen Water to further woodlands on the far side.
 The gardens continue with two pagodas to further parkland where a number of trees have been planted.

 Beyond the parkland is a walled garden which is arranged in two compartments with raised boxed beds and a fully fenced fruit garden.
 There is a formal garden behind with a trellised walkway, a central gravelled area and raised rose gardens and flower borders around.

-Beyond the walled the garden is a lochan which has a wooden cabin with a covered balcony overlooking it.
+Beyond the walled the garden is a woodland garden with a lochan which has a wooden cabin with a covered balcony overlooking it.

 8 Wemyss Place